Jmcgee01125/ObsidiaMC-Discord-Console/config/README - settings guide.txt

 restart_on_crash
 Automatically restart the server when it goes down.
-You MUST send a stop command via the web console to fully shut down a server.
+You MUST send a stop command via Discord to fully shut down a server.
 (Stop commands sent in-game will be interpreted as crashes).